juspay/services-flake/README.md

 ## Contributing

 - If you are adding a *new* service, see https://github.com/cachix/devenv/tree/main/src/modules/services for inspiration.
-- When openning a PR, note that we do not have CI yet, so please run `./test.sh` locally on your **NixOS** machine.
+- When opening a PR, note that we do not have CI yet, so please run `./test.sh` locally on your **NixOS** machine.

 ## Credits